Who needs to register?

 3 May 2021

-Complete the building fire safety risk assessment, fire engineer statement and the combustible cladding checklist (part 3).
+Deadline to submit building fire safety risk assessment, fire engineer statement and the combustible cladding checklist (part 3) without penalty.